The Importance of Building Trust in the World of Regtech

 Finding out B2B does not stand for Bunny to Bunny

-Most of us in this game know how to use the main social media platforms; along with some measurement tools such as Sprout and Hootsuite.
-If your target audience is the average Joe and you are doing social media for B2C, you can share something a bit witty with a fairly attractive photo of your favorite product to generate likes and build up your followers.Growing up as a part of the social media generation, I have seen many of my PR and marketing counterparts adopt different practices.
-And of course, some are better than others and some are simply laughable.
-We all know those that send out mass messages to their families and friends on Facebook asking them to like and follow a certain company.
-Sure, it could work if your company sells milkshake that appeals to everyone.
-However, in B2B, your friend’s aunt that works at Asda isn’t really going to help you spread the word about the merits of enterprise wide trading systems.
-In B2B you must know your audience and really understand their issues.
+We all know those who send mass messages to their families and friends on Facebook, asking them to like and follow a particular company.
+Sure, it could work if your company sells milkshakes that appeal to everyone.
+However, in B2B, your friend’s aunt, who works at Asda, isn’t really going to help you spread the word about the merits of enterprise-wide trading systems.
+In B2B, you must know your audience and really understand their issues.

-• Relevant talking points: Identify issues, trends and regulations that impact your audience’s business and share relevant news.
+Identify issues, trends and regulations that impact your audience’s business and share relevant news.

-• Platform consistency: Ensure your platforms are up to date and consistent.
+Ensure your platforms are up-to-date and consistent.

 Share